zmike/zmike.github.io/_posts/2023-04-03-the-last-bug.md

 The process for this is simple: capture a (long) trace from a game and then run it through massif.
 [Sound familiar]({{site.url}}/oom/)?

-The game in this case, of course, Tomb Raider (2013), the home of our glorious triangle princess.
+The game in this case is, of course, Tomb Raider (2013), the home of our triangle princess.
 Starting a new game runs through a lot of intro cinematics and loads a lot of assets, and the memory usage is explosive.
 See what I did there?
 Yeah, jokes.
 On a Monday.
 Whew I need a vacation.

 But this is where I started: